Snow causes road closures in Southern Nevada and California, major delays expected

 I-15 AND STATE ROUTE CLOSURES

 CalTrans District 8 said northbound Interstate-15 at Cajon Pass was closed due to snowy weather.
-It was not immediately known how long lanes would be closed for.
+Lanes reopened to traffic around 2:20 p.m. but drivers were still advised to use caution on the road.

 A portion of I-15 at the Cajon Pass was closed in both directions due to snow around 6 a.m., but southbound lanes reopened just before 10:30 a.m., California Department of Transportation and California Highway Patrol said.